The UK-EU negotiations

 The Brexit deal

 The trade and cooperation agreement was concluded between the UK and EU on Christmas Eve and addresses many of the concerns repeatedly expressed by the NHS Confederation and Brexit Health Alliance over the last four years.
-There is a lot of good news, but some significant gaps compared with the arrangements that applied until the end of the post-Brexit transition period on 31 December.
 Inevitably the new relationship between the UK and EU has resulted in more complex and time-consuming procedures compared with the rules that applied when the UK was a member of the EU.

 This letter to the health and care sector on 30 December 2020 from the Department of Health and Social Care provides an update on the UK-EU Trade and Cooperation Agreement and the government's preparations for the end of the transition period.
-The main changes as a result of the deal affecting the NHS are summarised on our news page and for a more detailed assessment of the impact of the deal, you can read the European Office’s briefing.
+For a detailed assessment of the impact of the deal, you can read the European Office’s briefing.

 The Withdrawal Agreement: Implementation